kar10tik/19-bit-cpu-dv/README.md

 ![Block diagram](block_diagram.png)

 The 19-bit CPU has 19-bit instructions and a 19-bit word.
-20-bit addresses allow for 1 MB memory.
+Memories are modeled as 19-bit word-addressable.
 This project was taken up as a challenge and refresher for CPU architecture concepts beyond the standard power-of-two memory and compute architectures.

 ---

 ## **Design**
-The CPU is designed for a **Harvard architecture** with separate instruction and data memories.
+The CPU is designed for a **Harvard architecture** with separate instruction and data memories and buses.
-Signals are separated into three buses:
+Signals are separated into buses:
 - **Control Bus** → Manages execution control signals
 - **Data Bus** → Transfers operand and result data
+- **Instruction Bus** → Transfers instructions
-- **Address Bus** → Determines memory locations
+- **Address Buses** → Determines memory locations, separate for instructions and data

 Since using standard 8-bit-byte- and 16-bit-word-addressable memories would waste space for 19-bit words, the memories modeled are 19-bit-word addressable.
 The control unit is pipelined with an RDFE state machine: Reset, Decode, Fetch, Execute.